canfar/canfarproc/manager/bin/CANFAR-CSV1-FLOW.md

 This document describes the workflow for running CANFAR batch processing jobs using CloudScheduler version 1.
 This is largely meant to be a historical document in preparation for migrating the batch system to using CloudScheduler version 2.

-# Canfar user flow:
+# Canfar new user flow:

-1. user creates CADC account:
+1. The user creates CADC account:
-    -They need a VOSpace account
+	- They need a VOSpace account first

-2. user needs to be added to OpenStack cloud:
+2. The user needs to be added to the Arbutus OpenStack cloud:
-    - go to group managment system, canfar.net - login with cadc
+    - go to group management system, canfar.net - login with cadc
     - add user to group arbutus-cloud-users as member
     - add user (cadc username) to cadc project

-3. ssh to batch.canfar.net as admin-> hosts cs and condor
+3. ssh to batch.canfar.net as admin (hosts CloudScheduler V1 and condor)
-    - sudo canfar_create_batch_user cadcusername projectname -> this must be on group cadc... important!
+    - sudo canfar_create_batch_user cadcusername projectname  (this must be on group cadc... very important!)
       eg: sudo canfar_create_batch_user casteels cadc
-    - for new user, add key to .ssh/authorized_keys in users home directory
+    - for new a user, add key to .ssh/authorized_keys in user's home directory

 4. The user can then submit their jobs to the condor job pool with the "canfar_submit" command:
       eg: canfar_submit quick_start.sub quick_start-0.1 c2-7.5gb-31